gymreklab/cse185-spring19/cse185-spring19-syllabus.md

 * Final projects (16%): Proposal 3%, report 10%, presentation 3%
 * Participation (5%): This can be earned in many ways, e.g. by participating in lecture, asking questions in lab, coming to office hours.

-At the end of the quarter, if *all* students fille out a course evaluation the lowest scoring weekly homework assignment will be dropped.
+At the end of the quarter, if *all* students fill out a course evaluation the lowest scoring weekly homework assignment will be dropped.

 Occasional extra credit problems will be available on homework assignments.